 Identify sustainable and disruptive scale-up solutions to provide them with the resources they need to demonstrate ROI for ocean Impact

-After a welcoming address by our Tim Harris (CEO – Wesgro) and a lunch-talk by Arabella from Eat To Thrive, the Ocean Innovation Africa team will present the ambitions and work done to date on the development of OceanHub Africa.
+After a welcoming address by Tim Harris (CEO – Wesgro) and a lunch-talk by Arabella from Eat To Thrive, the Ocean Innovation Africa team presented the ambitions and work done to date on the development of OceanHub Africa.

-Our facilitator will then organize delegates in workgroups to draw the critical steps and processes required to drive the Ocean Change ecosystem in the Western Cape.
-The outputs of the workshops will be consolidated and used to draw out the main workstreams and define the priorities of this movement.
+Our facilitator ran workgroups to draw the critical steps and processes required to drive the Ocean Change ecosystem in the Western Cape.
+The outputs of the workshops have been consolidated and used to draw out the main workstreams and define the priorities of this movement.

-The event will be concluded by a cocktail networking session on the V&A docks and the boat Yacht Boaz (weather permitting).
+The event was concluded by a cocktail networking session on the V&A docks at Bootleggers.

 Tim Harris, CEO of WESGRO - tourism, trade & investment promotion agency for Cape Town and the Western Cape - will give a welcome speech.